Review: Nintendo Super NES Classic Edition

 Playing with miniature power…again

 The SNES Mini was inevitable.
-After the NES model rocked the world, and subsequently sold out everywhere, Nintendo would be stupid to not follow it up.
-Rumors flowed from r🍸etail spaces like GameStop that a follow-up was coming, and lo and behold, it came.
+After the NES model rocked the world, and subsequently sold 𒈔out everywhere, Nintendo would be stupid to not follow it up.
+Rumorওs flowed from retail spaces like GameStop that a follow-up was coming, and lo and behold, it came.

 Nintendo didn’t need to change much for the generational leap, but it did, slowly but surely tweaking the “Mini” firmware in little ways that overshadow its younger brother.